sweet-shark/JailNeruons/README.md

 If you use this code, please cite the ICLR 2026 paper (title as above).
 Use the BibTeX entry from the camera-ready PDF when available.

----

-## License

-If the authors provide a `LICENSE` file, follow that document.
-Otherwise, assume all rights reserved until stated otherwise by the authors.